wichitastateesports/RamilHinshaw.github.io/temp/Happy-Birthday-Jacob.md

 You see, this idiot friend of yours decided not to was too lazy to create a birthday card (like any sane person would) so instead I decided to finally created that website I promised you.
 And lets just say a week was not enough for my terrible html skills haha but was well worth it.
 Now I have something worth showing :D

-Its not mobile friendly at the very moment but hey, who uses phones anyways :)
+Its not mobile friendly at the moment but hey, who uses phones anyways :)

 _(*recommended resolution of 1080p)_